 - 425 g can cannellini beans -drained and rinsed well

-- 5 large free-range or organic eggs (or 6 small eggs, see note below)
+- 5 free-range or organic egg/s -large (or 6 small eggs, see note below)

 - 1 tbsp vanilla -powder, extract or essence